 I had a wonderful stay at The Cumberland Hotel Valletta.
 The service staff was fantastic!
 I owe the day tour recommendation to the hotel front desk attendant, for had he not suggested it, I may have missed it.

-A Single Woman Traveling Tip: Alright ladies, so one of the things I often do when traveling solo is sought out a hotel with a pool.
-If my hotel doesn’t have one, then I find the nicest hotel in the city, in this case, it’s The Phoenicia Hotel.
+A Solo Woman Traveling Tip: Alright, ladies, so one of the things I often do when traveling solo is seek out a hotel with a pool.
+If my hotel doesn’t have one, I find the nicest hotel in the city, in this case, The Phoenicia Hotel.

 Time to eat everything in Malta!!
-Personally, I think the best Malta trip itinerary includes the best restaurants!
+Personally, I think the best Malta trip itinerary must include all the places to stuff your face!
 Below is a list of restaurants I can highly recommend trying while visiting Valletta.

 I was extremely happy with my dining experience here at Trabuxu!
 The food, service, and wine were all top-notch.
 If I had more time, I would have returned for another meal.
 I came in for dinner and enjoyed an appetizer of fish and incredible pasta for my main dish.
 The wine list was fantastic.
 This place will get very busy, so make reservations in advance.

-This is where you go to get the best Italian food in Malta!
+Eat at Zero Sei Trattoria for the best Italian food in Malta!
 The penne arrabbiata was of the best I’ve ever had!
 I washed it down with an Aperol Spritz and finished it off with the panna cotta!
-Highly recommend getting reservations or you will likely miss out!
+Highly recommend getting reservations, or you will likely miss out!
 When I return to Malta, I will return here!

 Yard 32 – This tasty little tapas and gin bar is the perfect place to start your night!
-I visited several times in my 4-night stay in Malta!
+I visited several times during my 5-night stay in Malta!
 Friendly owners/staff that care about a good cocktail and great service!